 In June 2016, the FASB issued guidance that changes the measurement of credit losses for most financial assets and certain other instruments.
 If we have credit losses, this updated guidance requires us to record allowances for these instruments under a new expected credit loss model.
 This model requires us to estimate the lifetime expected credit loss, which represents the portion of the amortized cost basis we do not expect to collect.
 This change will result in us remeasuring our allowance in each reporting period we have credit losses.
-The new standard is effective for annual and interim periods beginning after December 15, 2018.
+The new standard is effective for annual and interim periods beginning after December 15, 2019.
+Early adoption is permitted for periods beginning after December 15, 2018.
 When we adopt the new standard, we will make any adjustments to beginning balances through a cumulative-effect adjustment to accumulated deficit on that date.
 We are currently assessing the timing of adoption as well as the effects it will have on our consolidated financial statements and disclosures.